Skip to content

 What is the hike actually like?

 Easy to moderate, and genuinely doable for a fit beginner.
 From the top station the standard route is a loop of about 10 to 11 km with only 350 to 500 m of total ascent, and at a normal pace with photo stops it takes three to five hours.
-The path is well trodden and easy to follow; the tougher bits are the rocky, steeper sections as you climb toward the top lakes and the ridge above them.
+The path is well trodden; the tougher bits are the rocky sections climbing toward the top lakes and the ridge.

-The lakes are strung one above the other between 2,095 m and 2,535 m, connected by little streams and cascades, and each has a name and a character.
+The lakes are strung one above the other between 2,095 m and 2,535 m, connected by streams and small cascades, and each has a name.
 From the bottom up: The Lower Lake (Dolnoto), which collects the outflow; The Fish Lake (Ribnoto), the shallowest; The Trefoil (Trilistnika), low-shored and irregular; The Twin (Bliznaka), the largest by area; The Kidney (Babreka), with the steepest walls; The Eye (Okoto), an almost perfect oval and, at 37.5 m, the deepest cirque lake in Bulgaria; and highest of all, The Tear (Salzata) at 2,535 m, so clear you can see straight to the bottom.
-Their outflow gathers below and becomes the Dzherman River.

 Crystal-clear water of a Rila lake with a rocky cirque wall and a patch of snow behind it